Automotive Service Technician

 The following schools offer programs or courses that are related to this occupation but are not required to enter the field.

 Automotive service technicians perform preventative maintenance, diagnose faulty operations and repair automotive vehicles and light trucks.
-For more information, see the Trades and Occupations section of Alberta’s Tradesecrets website.
+For more information, see the Designated Trades Profile on Alberta’s Tradesecrets website.

-Under Alberta’s Apprenticeship and Industry Training Act [pdf] and Automotive Service Technician Trade Regulation [pdf], you must have a certificate that is recognized by Alberta Apprenticeship and Industry Training or be a registered apprentice to perform preventative maintenance, diagnose faulty operations, and repair automotive vehicles and light trucks in Alberta.
+Under Alberta’s Skilled Trades and Apprenticeship Education Act [pdf], you must have a certificate that is recognized by Alberta Apprenticeship and Industry Training or be a registered apprentice to perform preventative maintenance, diagnose faulty operations, and repair automotive vehicles and light trucks in Alberta.

 Vehicle inspection technicians determine vehicle condition, and complete inspection certificates or affix decals to vehicles.